douglasdavis/ddavis.io/content/blog/2018-07-07-emacs-cpp-ide.md

 ```

 Unfortunately `lsp-clangd` isn't in melpa yet, so I cloned it to my
-`.emacs.d` directory and make sure to point to it.
-Be sure to set the
+`.emacs.d` directory and make sure to point to it (while writing this
+post there is an [open GitHub
+PR](https://github.com/melpa/melpa/pull/5593) to add lsp-clangd to
-proper clangd executable path and add a hook to C++ mode to enable it:
+melpa).
+Be sure to set the proper clangd executable path and add a
+hook to C++ mode to enable it:

 ```lisp
 (use-package lsp-clangd